 Alabama Counseling Career and Salary Information

-The job outlook for counselors in Alabama is largely positive, with projections similar to national ones, though projections for Alabama were only reported for three of the five main counseling career types.6 The highest growth projected is for substance abuse and behavioral disorder counselors (which Projections Central separates from mental health counselors), with 21.6% job growth expected in the next 10 years, close to the 23.2% projected nationally.6 Jobs for educational, guidance, school, and vocational counselors are also projected to grow at a rate of 10.9%, which is close to the national average (12.6%) for this category.6
+The job outlook for counselors in Alabama is largely positive, with projections similar to national ones.2 The highest growth projected is for substance abuse, behavioral disorder, and mental health counselors, with 16.9% job growth expected in the next 10 years, close to the 22.9% projected nationally.6 Jobs for educational, guidance, school, and vocational counselors are also projected to grow at a rate of 10.2%, which is close to the national average (11.5%) for this category.6

 Counseling Associations in Alabama

-- Alabama Counseling Association: The state branch of the American Counseling Association and a professional organization for all types of counselors in the state.
+- Alabama Counseling Association (ACA): The state branch of the American Counseling Association and a professional organization for all types of counselors in the state.

-- Alabama School Counselor Association: Professional association promoting excellence in school counseling programs across Alabama schools by providing professional learning opportunities, advocacy, leadership, and collaboration.
+- Alabama School Counselor Association (ALSCA): Professional association promoting excellence in school counseling programs across Alabama schools by providing professional learning opportunities, advocacy, leadership, and collaboration.

-- Alabama Marriage and Family Therapists: Alabama chapter of the American Association for Marriage and Family Therapy (AAMFT) for student, clinical, and associate members in the state that provides news, licensure information, and more.
+- Alabama Marriage and Family Therapists (ALAMFT): Alabama chapter of the American Association for Marriage and Family Therapy (AAMFT) for student, clinical, and associate members in the state that provides news, licensure information, and more.

-- Alabama Alcohol & Drug Abuse Association: Certifies drug and alcohol counselors in the state and provides information on education and advocacy.
+- Alabama Alcohol & Drug Abuse Association (AADAA): Certifies drug and alcohol counselors in the state and provides information on education and advocacy.